mflorence99/lintel/README.md

-# lintel
+# Lintel

-VSCode extension to provide a GUI for building and testing ESLint configurations
+VSCode extension to provide a GUI for building and testing ESLint configurations.